 Neurologic Side Effects

 Some of the neurologic side effects could include:

 - Over-sensitivity to noise, light, or touch

 - Panting and vomiting have also been seen in some dogs, although it passes quickly

 If you see any of these symptoms persisting in your pet, consult your veterinarian immediately.

-Frontline Plus for Dogs: Effects on Human and Other Species
+Frontline Plus for Dogs: Side Effects on Human and Other Species

 Side effects on humans are rare.
-The most commonly reported effects are skin, mouth and eye irritation.
+The most commonly reported effects are skin, mouth, and eye irritation.
 If this occurs, immediately wash the affected area with lots of clean water.
 The best way to avoid this effect is to apply Frontline Plus for dogs just before bedtime and allow the medication to completely dry overnight before cuddling the dog.
-Do not allow your dog to sleep in your bed after application of the medication.
-Although severe reactions are extremely rare, human being could experience vomiting, agitation and seizures.
+Do not allow your dog to sleep in your bed after the application of the medication.
+Although severe reactions are extremely rare, a human being could experience vomiting, agitation, and seizures.
 If such effects occur, you should immediately consult your physician.

-With regard to its effects on other species, the first thing to remember is to not apply Frontline Plus for dogs on cats.
-This medication is available specifically for cats.
+With regard to its effects on other species, the first thing to remember is DO NOT apply Frontline Plus for dogs on cats.
+There are flea treatments available specifically for cats.
 This medication could prove to be lethal for rabbits and aquatic species, so take adequate care to prevent such species from coming in contact with the medication.